Dynamite Düx: Gameplay

 The player controls one of two bow tie-wearing cartoon ducks named Bin (blue) and Pin (red).
 They are Lucy's pets, and must travel through six stages set in real locations, though everything else in the game is very cartoonish, reminiscent of Tex Avery.
 Two players can play at once: Bin is by default player one's character, Pin player two's.
 Each level ends with a boss battle.
 After stages 2 and 4 there is a bonus round where the two ducks box until time runs out; the player with the most health will win and receive 50,000 points.

 Dynamite Düx uses only two buttons: the jump button (which is self-explanatory) and the attack button.
 The attack button allows the player(s) to use the Punch Glove or throw enemies in a manner like a cartoon.
-The attack button can also let him/her pick up and use numerous weapons including: rocks, bazookas and the game's signature weapon, bombs (hence the title).
+The attack button can also let him/her pick up and use numerous weapons including rocks, bazookas and the game's signature weapon, bombs.
 Unlike some of its contemporary side-scrollers, Dynamite Düx allows players to attack in all directions, including diagonally.

 The game measures health unusually in that it uses a status bar located at the bottom of the screen.
 A player's status is made up of bars of health that are color-coded blue, yellow and red, which deplete when damage is taken.
 Along with a varied set of enemies (all oddball cartoonlike characters) each level has a number of other obstacles that can inflict damage on the player(s).

 There are three types of power-ups: Food (replenishes health), weapons (all weapons will eventually 'expire' when their ammo depletes) and treasure chests (give the player(s) extra points or weapons).

 Ports

 The game was released for the Master System in 1990.
 The sprites are smaller and different, with many of the characters having noticeably fewer frames of animation.
 Many of the enemies' unique dying animations were cut or altered.
 There are fewer weapons and power-ups per level as well as fewer enemies per level.
 The story has also been altered.
 Instead of being her pet, Bin (Pin does not appear) is Mickael, Lucy's boyfriend.
 Mickael has been transformed into Bin the duck by Achacha (similar to Toki).
+The two-players mode is removed from this version.

 The Amiga and Atari ST versions include an alternate, intentionally offensive version of the opening cutscene.
 It is not in the game proper, but can only be accessed by editing game data with a hex editor.